 - Not very durable

 Feet with high or weak arches place an excessive amount of weight on the heel and ball of the foot.
-Superfeet Green insoles offer excellent arch support and incorporate some great design features to distribute the weight more evenly.
+Superfeet Green insoles are a popular choice and offer excellent arch support, and some great design features to distribute the weight more evenly.

 The deep heel cup provides excellent support and shock absorption.
-The stabilizer cap on the base of the insole offers excellent stability and structure by supporting the rear of the foot.
+The stabilizer cap on the base of the full length insole offers excellent stability and structure by supporting the rear of the foot.

 The effect of the contoured design and rigid foam is great arch support, reducing pressure on your heels and balls of your feet.